ppatierno/nginx-strimzi-kafka-bridge/README.md

 kubectl apply -f kubernetes/nginx.yaml
 ```

-> if you are deploying on OpenShift (3.x) you could get a "permission denied" in Nginx during its starting process.
+> if you are deploying on OpenShift (3.x) you could get a "permission denied" error in Nginx during its starting process.
 You can get more information about how to fix it [here](https://access.redhat.com/solutions/3419001).

 ### Kubernetes Ingress

-This repository also provides a Kubernetes Ingress definition for exposing the Nginx reverse proxy.
+This repository also provides a Kubernetes Ingress definition for exposing the Nginx reverse proxy outside of the cluster.

 ```shell
 kubectl apply -f kubernetes/nginx-ingress.yaml